jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 #### Dropdown

 This is the container for the elements that are conditionally shown on the page.
 It's a positioned element that floats on top of most other content.
-Examples of content include the selectable items in a `SelectBox` or the `XUIDatePicker` calendar paired up with a text input.
+Examples of content include the selectable items in a `XUISelectBox` or the `XUIDatePicker` calendar paired up with a text input.

 #### Trigger

 The trigger is the element that the user interacts with to open or close the dropdown.
-Examples include the button that opens the selectable list in a `SelectBox` or the text input that users type into in order to search for items in `XUIAutocompleter`.
+Examples include the button that opens the selectable list in a `XUISelectBox` or the text input that users type into in order to search for items in `XUIAutocompleter`.